 The frequency of reporting new data from study sites to the coordinating hub for surveillance data will initially be monthly.
-This maybe revised to less frequent reporting according to COVID-19 incidence among sites participating and the recruitment strategy within primary care sites.
-This frequency will be reviewed on a regular basis.
+This maybe revised to less frequent reporting according to COVID-19 incidence

 For more information on data transfer, frequency of data transfer/reporting and storage at coordinating level, please see Annex 5.